 Access: Pedestrian access from Oldbury Road, Sapphire Crescent, Emerald Road, Greenacres Road.
 The separate southern section in Lower Wick is accessed from Manitoba Close, Ontario Close and Toronto Close.

-interpretation board, viewing platform, amenity grassland
+Site Facilities: Interpretation board, viewing platform, amenity grassland

 Open: Pedestrian access 24hrs.